aaron-grau/curic/react/readings/containers.md

 export default ListContainer;
 ```

-`ListContainer` subscribes to the redux store and provides, or maps,
+`ListContainer` subscribes to the redux store and maps
 functionality to props that are passed to `List`.
 It's necessary to
 import `List` at the top of the file, as well as actions we plan to dispatch.